It's Your Choice 2019

 Medicare Part B

-If you or your insured spouse/domestic partner is employed by an employer that does not participate in the WPE group health insurance program, and has coverage as an active employee under that employer's group plan, enrollment in Medicare may be deferred until retirement from that job.
-However, if you insure a domestic partner, that individual may be subject to a Medicare late enrollment penalty if they do not enroll in Medicare Part B when first eligible.
+If you or your insured spouse is employed by an employer that does not participate in the WPE group health insurance program, and has coverage as an active employee under that employer's group plan, enrollment in Medicare may be deferred until retirement from that job.
 Health insurance premiums will not be reduced until the employee retires and Medicare pays as primary.

 For subscribers and their dependents with End Stage Renal Disease (ESRD): You will want to contact your local Social Security office, health plan, provider and Medicare to make sure you enroll in Medicare Part A and Part B at the appropriate time.
 The Wisconsin Public Employers Group Health Insurance Program will provide primary coverage during the 30-month coordination period for members with ESRD.
 You will want to decide if it would be beneficial to enroll in Part B during your initial or general enrollment opportunities to avoid later delayed Medicare enrollment and potential premium penalties after your 30-month coordination period ends.

 Before Navitus can report your enrollment in Medicare Part D to Medicare, they need to have either your Medicare Health Insurance Claim (HIC) number or your Medicare Beneficiary Identifier (MBI) number, and Parts A and B effective dates.
 In most cases, ETF will request this information from you two to three months in advance of your 65th birthday by sending you a Medicare Eligibility Statement (ET-4307).
 ETF will then provide the information to Navitus.
 Please complete and return this form as soon as possible to ensure you receive the benefits you are eligible for and your claims are paid properly.